 (6) On each subsequent day, you will repeat the rinse & drain process TWICE daily (morning and evening).
 The key here is to make sure you are thoroughly draining all of the water out of your jar after rinsing.

 (7) On the final day of sprouting, you can move your sprouter to a sunnier location, such as a windowsill.
 This will encourage chlorophyll development, causing your sprouts to “green up”.
 Make sure that this location is not too hot or extremely bright (this can dry out or even harm the sprouts).
 Greening up your sprouts should only take a few hours at most.

-(8) Your broccoli sprouts should be ready to harvest on the 5th or 6th day.
+(8) Your broccoli sprouts should be ready to harvest in 5 - 7 days.